jhliu17/nntool/docs/introduction/sharp_bits.rst

 .. warning::
    The submitted function should be a pure function.
 This means that the function should not have any side effects.

+To be a pure function, the function should satisfy the following conditions:
-- The function should not modify any global variables, read from or write to a file, or modify any external state.
+- The function should not modify any global variables or modify any external state.
 - The function should only depend on the input arguments and should return the output based on the input arguments.